Sanjanadhananjayaa/mslearn-dp100/instructions/01-create-a-workspace.md

 3. Click on **Review+create** then click on **Create**.

-4. When the deployment is completed, verify workspace and its associated resources in the **dp-100-{DeploymentID}** Resource Group.
+4. When the deployment is completed, verify workspace and its associated resources in the **dp-100-<inject key="DeploymentID" enableCopy="false"/>** Resource Group.

 ## Explore Azure Machine Learning studio